-Linda is currently Board Chair of the Denver Metro Chamber of Commerce, Treasurer of Employers Council, and serves on the board of Council on Foundations.
-She also serves on Mayor Hancock's Denver Education Compact.
+Linda is the past Chair and a current board member of the Denver Metro Chamber of Commerce, and serves on the board of Colorado Concern.
+She also serves on Mayor Hancock’s Denver Education Compact.

-Linda is past Chairman of National Assembly, National Camp Fire, and Cherry Creek Arts Festival.
-Past board positions include Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Police Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President's Advisory Board, Junior Achievement, Mile High United Way, Millennium Bridge Capital (formerly Cheyenne Capital Fund), OpenWorld Learning, and Young Americans Bank and Center for Financial Education.
+Linda is past Chairman of National Assembly, National Camp Fire, and Cherry Creek Arts Festival, and past Treasurer of Employers Council.
+Past board positions include Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Council on Foundations, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Police Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President’s Advisory Board, Junior Achievement, Mile High United Way, Millennium Bridge Capital (formerly Cheyenne Capital Fund), OpenWorld Learning, and Young Americans Bank and Center for Financial Education.

-In September 2016, Linda received the Del Hock Lifetime Achievement Award from the Denver Metro Chamber of Commerce.
+Linda received the Del Hock Lifetime Achievement Award from the Denver Metro Chamber of Commerce in 2016 and the Outstanding Women in Business Lifetime Achievement Award from the Denver Business Journal in 2019.
 The Colorado Women’s Chamber of Commerce named Linda one of its 25 Most Powerful Women in 2014.
-She was National Philanthropy Day's Outstanding Professional in Philanthropy in 2010, and City Year Denver’s 2015 Red Jacket Honoree.
-Other honors include Warren Village Philanthropic Leader Honoree, Colorado Bankers Association Banker of Distinction, Girl Scouts of Colorado Woman of Distinction, the Athena Award in 1998, and Honorary Lifetime Membership in Camp Fire.
+She was National Philanthropy Day’s Outstanding Professional in Philanthropy in 2010, and City Year Denver’s 2015 Red Jacket Honoree.
+Other honors include the Athena Award, Colorado Bankers Association Banker of Distinction, Colorado I Have a Dream Foundation Dreammaker Award, Girl Scouts of Colorado Woman of Distinction, El Pomar Foundation Ben Wendelken Special Trustee Award, Urban League McKinley Harris, Jr. Distinguished Warrior Award, Warren Village Philanthropic Leader Honoree, and Honorary Lifetime Membership in Camp Fire.

 Linda has received honorary doctorate degrees from Johnson & Wales University and the University of Denver.